oharaandrew314/aws-lambda-config-jvm/Readme.rst

 The default config will first search for the parameter in the *environment*.
 If it is not there, then it will search *SSM*.

-Encrypted secrets are supported with via *SSM*.
+Encrypted secrets are supported via *SSM*.
 If you want to decrypt the parameter in transit, then be sure to add **decrypt=true**.

 If a parameter is not found, it will return null.